 Quick Review of Fiber Optics

 Before moving on to the topic, let’s have a quick view of the basics of fiber optics.
 Optical fiber is a flexible filament of very clear glass capable of carrying information in the form of light.
-It is roughly the diameter of a human hair, and may be many miles long.
+It is roughly the diameter of a human hair and maybe many miles long.
 Light is transmitted along the center of the fiber from one end to the other, and a signal may be imposed.
 Fiber optic systems are superior to copper cables in many aspects, especially the bandwidth.
 Because of the wavelength of light, it is possible to transmit a signal that contains considerably more information than is possible with a copper cable.

-A number of key parameters have impact on how optical fibers perform in transmission systems, of which attenuation and dispersion are the two important fiber parameters.
+A number of key parameters have an impact on how optical fibers perform in transmission systems, of which attenuation and dispersion are the two important fiber parameters.
 Optical fiber comes in several different configurations, each ideally suited to a different use or application.
 The old used fiber designs like multimode and single mode are still used today.
 The following part will go on to talk about the details of multimode fibers.

 Multimode fiber has a larger core size of 50 to 62.5 microns than single mode fiber core of 9 microns, resulting in different modal distortion.
-As you can see in Figure 2, signal from one end is traveling in multiple beams from the LED or laser and it travels in different angles.
+As you can see in Figure 2, the signal from one end is traveling in multiple beams from the LED or laser and it travels from different angles.
 Light in these modes follows paths that can be represented by light rays.
 The cladding glass has a refractive index—a parameter related to the dielectric constant, which is slightly lower than the refractive index of the core glass.

 Multimode Graded Index Fiber